 I started dancing when I was 2 years old and joined Ukrainian dance when I was 5.
 I have continued to dance because I love performing on stage and attending competitions.
 I also admire the Ukrainian culture and learning about my heritage.
 My wonderful instructors, Vasyl and Anna Kavenets, have taught me proper technique, stage presence, discipline and dedication.
 I am proud of the choreography awards we have won, and our many accomplishments.
 It’s a lot of fun to share my love of dance by assisting the younger dancers at Vykrutas.

-My name is Sasha and I am 15 years old.
+My name is Sasha.
 My parents were both Ukrainian dancers which triggered my interest in dance.
 Unfortunately I lived in California at the time where there was no Ukrainian group.
 I started at Vykrutas when I was 8.
 I have been fortunate to have Vasyl and Anna Kanevets as my teachers- they have instilled proper Ukrainian and ballet technique from the start.
 I love their unique choreography and getting to perform with my fellow dancers.
 We have the best times at practice, competitions and shows.
 When I am not dancing you can find me on the stage performing musical theater or classical voice.
 I am grateful for this opportunity to assist the younger dancers.

 My passion for Ukrainian dance began after the war, as a way to stay connected to my heritage during a challenging time.
 The energy and rich cultural significance of the dance helped me find strength and resilience.
 I chose to dance to honour and preserve the beauty of Ukrainian traditions, while supporting and standing with the Ukrainian nation.
 Through dance, I aim to share this cultural legacy and contribute to the spirit of unity and pride.